 Emitters

-Edit the emitter configuration
+Edit the emitter parameters

-Select the emitter for placing
+Select the emitter for placing on the touchgrid

 Holding the Round button reveals alternate context: